Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 Bizarrely, the `"block_whitelist"` property can also be given with `"block_allowlist"`.
 Both function the same.
 :::

-##### Ground Projection
+##### Ground Attachment
 ```json
 "grounded": {}
 ```

-The optional `"grounded"` component ensures the base of a structure is not overhanging into open space — air or water.
-All non-structure void blocks along the bottom layer of the structure are considered; if air or water is beneath even one such block, generation will fail.
+The optional `"grounded"` component ensures the base of a structure is not overhanging into open space — air, water, or lava.
+All non-structure void, non-air blocks along the bottom layer of the structure are considered; if air, water, or lava is beneath even one such block, generation will fail.

 ##### Top Clearance
 ```json
 "unburied": {}
 ```

 The `"unburied"` component ensures a structure’s top is exposed to air for generation to succeed.
-Only non-structure void blocks on the top layer of the structure are considered, and all must be exposed to air above for the structure to successfully generate.
+Only non-structure void, non-air blocks on the top layer of the structure are considered, and all must be exposed to air above for the structure to successfully generate.

 ::: tip NOTE
-Unlike [ground projection](#ground-projection), exposure to water is *not* considered.
+Unlike [ground attachment](#ground-attachment), exposure to water is *not* considered.
 :::

 #### Placement Adjustment